KenPowerClassroom/LGame-TeamD/mvp.md

 - make sure the player is within the boundaries of the board
 - looking through the grid square by square to see if the player is in the grid boundaires
 - dont allow movement if collision found
-- looking through the grid square by square to see if the nutreal pieces are in the same square
+- looking through the grid square by square to see if the neutral pieces are in the same square
-- not allowing movement of the nutereal piece if boolen is true
+- not allowing movement of the neutral piece if boolen is true